Tangkaiyuan0311/Calculator/README.md

 #### How OCP Is Applied

-- **Enum-Based Operations**: The `Operation` enum defines basic operations.
-By leveraging the polymorphic nature of enums in Java, each operation is implemented as an enum constant with its own `apply` method.
-This design allows new operations to be added simply by adding new enum constants.
+- **Enum-Based Operations**: The `Operation` enum defines the basic operations.
+Each operation in this enum is associated with a Spring bean that implements the operation.
+This design allows new operation or new implementation to be added via Spring beans without changing the core calculator logic.
-- **Dynamic Operations**: The `BasicCalculator` class allows for dynamic operations to be added at runtime using the `addOperation` method.
-This means you can extend the calculator's functionality without altering its existing codebase.
+- **Dynamic Operations**: The `BasicCalculator` class relies on the `OperationFormat` interface, allowing different operation implementations to be injected as Spring beans.
+This approach facilitates adding new operations by simply providing new Spring-managed beans.

 ### Maintainability and Extensibility

 The project is structured to ensure that it is easy to maintain and extend:
-- **Separation of Concerns**: The project separates the definition of operations (via the `Operation` enum) from their execution (handled by the `BasicCalculator` class).
-This makes it easy to modify or add new operations without affecting other parts of the system.
+- **Separation of Concerns**: The project decouples the operation logic from the calculator’s execution, allowing operation logics to be injected dynamically at runtime.
 - **Modular Design**: The `Calculator` interface defines a contract that different implementations can adhere to.
 This makes it possible to introduce new types of calculators in the future without impacting existing functionality.

 ## Project Structure